Guide: Initial git setup and mycode repo

 export PATH=$PATH:$CS107E/bin

-The first line sets the environment variable CS107E to the path to where the class files are stored.
-The second line adds our bin subdirectory to your executable path.
+The first line sets the environment variable CS107E to the path to cs107e folder.
+The second line adds the bin subdirectory to your executable path.

 4. Use the source command to read the updated configuration file into your current shell: